-- 4.1.1 The organisation includes a range of departments, responsible for ensuring that services are delivered to local people.
+The organisation includes a range of departments, responsible for ensuring that services are delivered to local people.
 Most departments provide customer facing services, but some provide the support necessary to enable these services to operate effectively.
-Many areas of service delivery involve several departments working together. - 4.1.2 With regard to food standards, the Authority is part of a two-tier arrangement for local government in Leicestershire.
+Many areas of service delivery involve several departments working together.

+With regard to food standards, the Authority is part of a two-tier arrangement for local government in Leicestershire.
 Food hygiene is the responsibility of the District and Borough Councils.

-4.1.3 The Service works closely with the Citizens Advice Consumer Service, which is the first point of contact for consumer complaints and enquiries.
+The Service works closely with the Citizens Advice Consumer Service, which is the first point of contact for consumer complaints and enquiries.
 Those complaints and enquiries, which involve potential breaches of criminal law within Leicestershire, are referred to the Service.

-4.2 Organisational Structure
+Food standards, inspection, investigations and sampling, Animal feed inspection, investigations and sampling, animal health and welfare, petroleum, metrological services, non-food inspection, consumer safety and investigation of unfair trading practices.

-- 4.3.
-Scope.
-Food and animal feed standards enforcement is a function carried out by the Trading Standards Service through Regulatory Services, part of the Chief Executive's Department.
-Responsibility for enforcement of legislation relating to animal health and welfare, weights and measures and fair trading, including misleading descriptions and pricing, is complementary to food and animal feed standards enforcement in providing a "one stop" service for businesses. - 4.3.1 Analytical services for animal feed are provided by Public Analyst Scientific Services Ltd, Kent and Hampshire Scientific Services and Minton, Treharne and Davies Ltd in partnership with Worcestershire Scientific Services, under a contractual framework agreement.
-These contractors are appointed under the provisions of the Agriculture Act 1970. - 4.3.2 Analytical services for food are provided by Minton, Treharne and Davies Ltd in partnership with Worcestershire Scientific Services, Public Analyst Scientific Services Ltd, Staffordshire Scientific Services, Kent and Hampshire Scientific Services and West Yorkshire Scientific Services.
-These contractors are appointed as Food Analysts under the Food Safety Act 1990. - 4.4 Demand.
-In Leicestershire there are 3816 premises risk-assessed for food standards inspection.
-Of these 8 have been risked assessed as high, 988 within the medium category of risk (189 as upper medium and 799 as lower medium) and 2817 as low.
-There are 380 non-retail premises including major manufacturers, packers and importers.
+4.3 Scope.
+Food and animal feed standards enforcement is a function carried out by the Trading Standards Service through Regulatory Services, part of the Chief Executives Department.
+Responsibility for enforcement of legislation relating to animal health and welfare, weights and measures and fair trading including misleading descriptions and pricing, is complementary to food and animal feed standards enforcement in providing a "one stop" service for businesses.

+Analytical services for animal feed are provided by Public Analyst Scientific Services Ltd (Eurofins), Minton, Treharn and Davies Ltd (MTD) with Worcestershire Scientific Services and Kent and Hampshire Scientific Services under a contractual framework agreement.
+These contractors are also Agricultural Analysts appointed under the provisions of the Agriculture Act 1970.

+Analytical services for food are provided by Minton, Treharne and Davies Ltd (MTD) with Worcestershire Scientific Services, Public Analyst Scientific Services Ltd (PASS), Staffordshire Scientific Services, Kent and Hampshire Scientific Services and West Yorkshire Scientific Services.
+These contractors are appointed as Public Analysts under the Food Safety Act 1990.

+4.4 Demand.
+In Leicestershire there are 3676 premises risk-assessed for food standards inspection.
+Of these 13 have been risked assessed as high, 1090 within the medium category of risk (186 as upper medium and 904 as lower medium) and 2573 as low.
+These include non-retail premises e.g. major manufacturers, packers and importers.
 Many premises previously subject to animal health and welfare inspection and to animal feed inspection are now subject to food hygiene inspection under the Food Safety and Hygiene (England) Regulations 2013.

-For animal feed there are approximately 1000 premises that are registered with the Service.
-No premises have been approved by the Service. - 4.4.1 Staff and facilities are located at County Hall, a large office complex centrally located within the County of Leicestershire.
+For animal feed there are 2139 premises that are registered with the Service.
+No premises have been approved by the Service.

+4.4.1 Staff and facilities are located at County Hall, a large office complex centrally located within the County of Leicestershire.
 The office is open to personal callers Monday to Thursday from 8:45hrs to 17.00hrs and on Fridays 8:45hrs to 16.30hrs.
 The Service can also be accessed by businesses through a "Duty Officer" telephone line between 10:00hrs and 16:00hrs Monday to Friday.
-A call back system is in operation when the "Duty Officer" is unavailable and access to the Service can also be gained by e-mail using the address tradingstandards@leics.gov.uk.
+A call back system is in operation when the "Duty

+Officer" is unavailable and access to the Service can also be gained by e-mail using the address tradingstandards@leics.gov.uk.

-4.4.2 Consumer enquiries are received by the Citizens Advice Consumer Service, which refers potential criminal breaches to the Service.
+- 4.4.2 Consumer enquiries are received by the Citizens Advice Consumer Service, which refers potential criminal breaches to the Service. - 4.5 Enforcement Policy.
+The Service's Enforcement Policy is described at Appendix 3 of the Trading Standards Service Plan 2017/18.